excellarateinc/voyage-api-dotnet/readme_docs/STANDARDS-CSHARP.md

        Console.WriteLine(inputInt);
        ```

-#### Unsigned Data Type
+#### Avoid unsigned data types
-     * In general, use int rather than unsigned types.
-The use of int is common throughout C#, and it is easier to interact with other libraries when you use int.
+In general, use int rather than unsigned types.
+The use of int is common throughout C&#35;, and it is easier to interact with other libraries when you use int.

-#### Arrays
+### Arrays
-* Use the concise syntax when you initialize arrays on the declaration line.
+#### Use the concise syntax when you initialize arrays on the declaration line

        ```
        // Preferred syntax.
 Note that you cannot use var here instead of string[].